-By signing the Grant Agreement with the UK NA, your organisation accepts that their information may be published on the Erasmus+ Funding Results webpage.
+By signing the Grant Agreement with the UK NA, the organisation accepts that their information may be published on the Erasmus+ Funding Results webpage.

-Information on the use of the European Union emblem can be found in Article II.8 of the Grant Agreement General Conditions and is also published on the UK NA Promotion and Dissemination website.
-On this page, you will also be able to find guidance on how to use the logo and acknowedlge that Erasmus+ is cofinancing your project.
+Information on the use of the European Union emblem can be found in Article II.8 of the Grant agreement General Conditions and is also published on the UK NA Promotion and Dissemination website.